-Cumulative Grade Point Average (GPA)
+SAP - Grade Point Average

 Students denied federal aid due to a low GPA may submit a Financial Assistance Appeal Form with the required documentation explaining the reasons for not meeting the minimum GPA requirement.
-In addition, if a student is academically suspended and federal aid is suspended for falling below the minimum GPA, but is re-admitted through the Readmissions Appeals Committee, federal aid will be reinstated as long as all other components of the SAP policy are met.